aztecs-hs/aztecs/README.md

 ## Features

+- High-performance: Queries use archetypes to efficiently access the ECS
 - Automatic parallelism: Systems run in parallel if possible, and in multiple stages
 - Type-safe DSL: Components and systems are accessed by marker types that determine their storage
 - Modular design: Aztecs can be extended for a variety of use cases

 ```hs
 import Control.Monad.IO.Class